 - will enable the accounts of the company to be readily and properly audited.

 Section 282(3) requires the books of account to contain-

 - entries from day to day of all sums of money received and expended by the company and the matters in respect of which the receipt and expenditure takes place,

 - a record of the assets and liabilities of the company,

 - if the companys business involves dealing in goods – (i) a record of all goods purchased, and of all goods sold (except those sold for cash by way of ordinary retail trade), showing the goods and the sellers and buyers in sufficient detail to enable the goods and the sellers and buyers to be identified and a record of all the invoices relating to such purchases and sales, (ii) if the companys business involves the provision of services, a record of the service provided and of all the invoices relating thereto.

-In any case where there has been breach of section 202 of the Companies Act 1990, the auditor is, in addition to complying with section 194(1) Companies Act 1990, required to consider whether the breach is required to be reported by him/her to the Office of the Director of Corporate Enforcement pursuant to section 194(5) Companies Act 1990.
+In any case where there has been breach of section 282 of the Companies Act 2014, the auditor is required to consider whether the breach is required to be reported by him/her to the Office of the Director of Corporate Enforcement.